 - Open Settings> Developer options and enable USB Debugging on your device.

-How to Root and Install Custom Recovery on Xperia M4 Aqua
+Root Xperia M4 Aqua and Install Custom Recovery

 - Make sure you have downloaded the recovery and suitable SuperSU zip files.
 Now transfer them to your PC to a place where you can easily locate it.
 If you run Linux, place it in the root directory.